PRODUCT FACTS

 Protective clothing – General requirements

-The standard specifies, for example, how garments must be marked, how the sizes must be graded, wording and layout of user instructions and care instructions, and that neither the design nor materials must pose any risk to the health or safety of the wearer.
+The standard outlines specific requirements regarding garment marking, size grading, the wording and layout of user- and care instructions, and ensuring that neither the design nor materials pose any health or safety risks to the wearer.
 This means that the actual design of the garment must not cause problems or injure the wearer, for example, by restricting their field of vision or having sharp edges.
-In addition, the product must not release substances that may cause allergic reactions or otherwise cause harm or discomfort to the wearer.
+Additionally, the product must not emit substances that may provoke allergic reactions, cause any harm or discomfort to the wearer.

 EN ISO 13688 is always used when verifying protective clothing performance, but the standard is not symbolised in a pictogram and is not stated on the garment’s label.